jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 where $\Delta T_i$ is just the difference in temperatures of the two baths at the initial condition.
 I'll define the ratio of hot-cold baths as a dimensionless parameter $\alpha$.
 When $\alpha < 1$, the hot bath is being cooled by a larger mass of cold water.
 Vice versa for $\alpha > 1$.

 I want to clean up the solution a little so I'll introduce another term, $\tau$ which I'll consider as the time constant for the system.
-It'll be defined as $\tau = \frac{m_b}{\dot{m}}$ -- which can be thought of as how long does it take to move one hot bath's worth of mass through the transfer lines.
+It'll be defined as $\tau = \frac{m_b}{\dot{m}}$.
+This time can be thought of as how long it takes to move one hot bath's worth of mass through the transfer lines.
 Finally, the solutions, when broken out of vector form, are

 $$
 \begin{equation}